TongjiZhanglab/MHB/README.md

-Here, we provied main source codes for the study.
+Here, we provided main source codes for the study.

 #### 1. Identification of DNA methylation and H3K9me3 blocks